 "Wild weather and unpredictable seasons are changing what farmers can grow and is making people hungry.
 Food prices are going up.
 Food quality is going down.
+Soon,

-Soon, climate change will affect what all of us can eat." -OXFAM his opening statement from the international organization OXFAM introduces its investigation into the connection between Food Justice and Climate Justice.
-According to the Inter-governmental Panel on Climate Change (IPCC), which is made up of thousands of the world's leading climate scientists, our current food system is one of the main contributors to climate change.
+This opening statement from the international organization OXFAM introduces its investigation into the connection between Food Justice and Climate Justice.
+According to the Intergovernmental Panel on Climate Change (IPCC), which is made up of thousands of the world's leading climate scientists, our current food system is one of the main contributors to climate change.